geetika6/Tmux-and-vim-settings/README.md

 $HOME/.tmux.conf.local

 **Still to do the below :**

 #do not use the default version, link to tmux 3.0a instead
 ln -s /tool/pandora64/.package/tmux-3.0a/bin/tmux $HOME/bin/

 **Open tmux using :**

 tmux -u new -s gee1
 and to attach to this session
  tmux -u a -t gee1

- --since the tmux version is not yet tmux 3 in my local , i am using tmux 2
+since the tmux version is not yet tmux 3 in my local , i am using tmux 2

+There is another setting needed for the display setting:

+set_display.csh:
- --There is another setting needed for the display setting: set_display.csh: set dispvar =  `ps aux | grep $USER | grep graphon/bin/Xgo | awk -F ":" '{print $4}'| awk '{print $1}'` setenv DISPLAY "${HOST}:${dispvar}"
+set dispvar =  `ps aux | grep $USER | grep graphon/bin/Xgo | awk -F ":" '{print $4}'| awk '{print $1}'`
+setenv DISPLAY "${HOST}:${dispvar}"